AISA is dedicated to transforming student learning by leading and supporting strategic thinking, professional growth and school effectiveness.

 Indicate whether you will require airport transfers which are offered by the hotel at US$12 per way.

-The Host School will provide a shuttle to pick participants from the Hilton Addis Ababa Hotel in the morning and provide a return trip in the evening.
+The Host School will only provide a shuttle to pick participants from the Hilton Addis Ababa Hotel in the morning and provide a return trip in the evening.
 Transportation to ICS Addis from the other hotels will be the delegates responsibility.

 This Professional Learning Institute will bring coherence to the notion of student agency and ask teachers to explore classroom strategies to return agency to students.
 The ideal participant will have some foundational knowledge about student agency and is seeking the "how" to embedding agency in their instructional practice.